We are replacing the iconic Akaroa Wharf – originally built in 1887 – as it is nearing the end of its usable life.

 We will rebuild in the existing wharf’s location.

-The new wharf will not be a replica of the existing one but be its own structure – using the best materials available for the conditions, which complement the local environment and take into consideration the longer-term maintenance costs.
+The new wharf will not be a replica of the existing one but be its own structure – using the best materials available for the conditions, which complement the local environment and take into consideration the long-term maintenance costs.

 Key features of our approved concept design include: